Hazem0012/JournalingApp/ReadMe.md

    - `/auth` and API routes -> backend container

 ## Why This Project Exists
-This project was built to demonstrate real-world full stack engineering skills, including:
+This project was built to demonstrate real-world full-stack engineering skills, including:
-- Designing a scalable API
+- Designing a scalable API.
-- Handling authentication securely
+- Handling authentication securely.
-- Building a modern frontend
+- Building a modern frontend.
-- Containerizing applications with Docker
+- Containerizing applications with Docker.
-- Production cloud deployment
+- Production cloud deployment (AWS).

 It is intended as a portfolio project and a foundation for future feature expansion.